-The Research Ethics Guidebook, funded by the ESRC as part of the Researcher Development Initiative and developed by a team at the University of London's Institute of Education, is a guide through ethics review and regulatory processes for social scientists.
+- The Research Ethics Guidebook, funded by the ESRC as part of the Researcher Development Initiative and developed by a team at the University of London's Institute of Education, is a guide through ethics review and regulatory processes for social scientists. - The Research Support Service offers several different training courses for preparing for ethical review.